Drstarkey22/GoogleOCRTBIExtraction/replit.md

 - Updated domain impairment logic to only count actual test results
 - Added conditional rendering for posturography findings
 - **Added PDF chunking for large documents**: Documents over 15 pages are automatically split into chunks, processed separately through Document AI, and results are merged.
 This fixes the PAGE_LIMIT_EXCEEDED error for large Creyos reports.
+- **Added Impression and Recommendations sections for Creyos reports**: The template now includes complete clinical Impression and Recommendations based on impaired cognitive domains and neuropsychiatric scores.

 ## PDF Chunking (Large Document Handling)
 The Document AI Custom Extractor has a 15-page limit per request.
 For documents exceeding this limit: